 An Eligible Whistleblower can decide to remain anonymous in making the Disclosure and throughout the course of any investigation conducted into the Disclosure and after any such investigation is finalised.
-Anonymous disclosures still qualify for protection under the Corporations Act where the disclosure is made to an Eligible Recipient and is about Wrongdoing.
+Anonymous Protected Disclosures still qualify for protection under the Corporations Act where the disclosure is made to an Eligible Recipient and is about Wrongdoing.
 However, NQBP encourages Eligible Whistleblowers to provide their name when making a Protected Disclosure, as this will make it easier for NQBP to address the concerns (for example, the context in which any Wrongdoing was observed is likely to be very useful).

-Anonymous disclosures can be made to BDO Services Pty Ltd using the details above.
+To protect the anonymity of a disclosure, anonymous Disclosures can be made to BDO Services Pty Ltd using the details above, and a discloser may adopt a pseudonym for the purpose of their Disclosure.